Murat65536/Renderer/README.md

 `sudo usermod -a -G input $(whoami)`

-After you make yourself part of the `input` group, log out and log back in.
+After you make yourself part of the `input` group, log out and log back in before running the program.